-- 1. Insert the front and rear prongs into the front and rear stays on the frame. - 2.
-Push back and down on the front of the seat until it locks in place.
-Make sure that the front seat is locked securely in position by pulling it up lightly.
+- 1. Insert the front and rear prongs into the front and rear stays on the frame. - Push back and down on the front of the seat until it locks in place.
+Make sure that the seat is locked securely in position to pull it up lightly.